Myers, Machado lead Padres to 7-4 win against Nationals

+SAN DIEGO (AP) — A night after hitting a home run clocked at 116 mph, All-Star shortstop Fernando Tatis Jr. of the San Diego Padres showed off his cannon arm.

+Tatis, voted to start in the All-Star Game next week in Denver, nailed Starlin Castro at the plate in the second inning on a relay throw that was clocked at 96 mph, the defensive highlight of a night that otherwise belonged to San Diego’s offense in a 7-4 win against the Nationals.

-SAN DIEGO (AP) — Wil Myers hit a three-run homer and had five RBIs, and Manny Machado celebrated his 29th birthday with three hits and three runs for the San Diego Padres, who beat the Washington Nationals 7-4 on Tuesday night.
+Wil Myers hit a three-run homer and had five RBIs, and Manny Machado celebrated his 29th birthday with three hits and three runs.

-Machado singled in the go-ahead run during the three-run fifth and also had two doubles.
+Castro tried to score on Yan Gomes’ double into the left-field corner.
+Jurickson Profar fielded the ball and threw to Tatis, who was set up on the line on the outfield grass and fired a one-hopper to Victor Caratini to get Castro.

+“The big thing about those is they’re such momentum plays, and they can shift one way or the other,” manager Jayce Tingler said.
+“For us to execute that right — Profar gets to it, gets it to Tatis and throws a very good long hop in where Victor can handle it and tag, and it just swings momentum.”

 Myers homered to right-center off Erick Fedde (4-5) for a 3-0 lead with no outs in the fourth inning.
 It was his 10th.
 Machado was aboard on a leadoff double and Eric Hosmer on a single.

+“The right-center home run was big,” the right-handed Myers said.
+“That’s definitely something that is a key for me when I’m going well, that’s what I’m doing.”

-Josh Harrison tied it with a three-run homer to straightaway center field off rookie lefty Ryan Weathers with no outs in the fifth, his fifth.
+Josh Harrison tied it with a three-run homer to straightaway center field off Weathers with no outs in the fifth, his fifth.
 Starlin Castro was aboard on a leadoff single and Yan Gomes on a double.

 The Padres chased Fedde in the three-run fifth.
 Trent Grisham hit a leadoff single and All-Star Jake Cronenworth walked with one out.
 Machado singled in Grisham and that was it for Fedde.
 Sam Clay came on and allowed Eric Hosmer’s RBI single and Myers’ sacrifice fly.